NATALIE WILLIAMS (Director)

 Llion joined UWP in 2013 with a decade’s experience in the voluntary sector working for Mencap Cymru and the Wales Council for Voluntary Action, where he developed a detailed knowledge of the signposting of broad information needs across diverse user groups.
 Interspersed with this vital work, Llion was awarded his doctoral degree at Aberystwyth University with his thesis on Wales and Welsh Language culture in the 1960s.

-Jess is responsible for marketing each of the titles the Press publishes, including promoting the titles on social media, organising launches and other events, and sending out review copies.
+Elin graduated from Cardiff University with an MA in Welsh and Celtic Studies in 2015, and joined the Press later that same year.
+As UWP’s Marketing and Events Manager, she is responsible for marketing each of the titles the Press publishes, including promoting the titles on social media, organising launches and other events.
 She also manages the Press’s website and attends various conferences across the UK to promote and sell new and backlisted titles.

 CHRIS RICHARDS (Journals and Assistant Commissioning Editor)

 Chris supports the Commissioning and Editorial departments through the various stages of the commissioning process, and is a key contact for new authors.
 He handles the scheduling and preparation of journals, working with editors and contributors to submit new issues to production.
 Chris is responsible for royalties and data management for UWP, ensuring authors receive their contracted payments from sales throughout the year.
 Along with other work, he also deals with permissions and Open Access requests for UWP’s publications.

 Before joining UWP in 2016, Chris worked as a Library Assistant, and studied for a BA in English Literature and Creative Writing at Aberystwyth University, and an MA in Writing from the University of Warwick.